 Leading on from point #3, the best in this game don’t get overly complicated.
 I see people posting from time to time in Tour Operators United who are just focused on overly complicated marketing tactics which generate zero return.

-Meanwhile the best operators in our space crank nearly all their sales through a couple of core sources such as Adwords, SEO, Travel Agents (online such as Getyourguide or offline) or TripApdvisor (for those who have a day-tour company).
+Meanwhile, the best operators in our space crank out nearly all their sales through a couple of core sources such as Adwords, SEO, travel agents (online such as GetYourGuide or offline) or TripApdvisor (for those who have a day tour company).

-After this, they work to pad out sales through other sources such as blogging or social media.
-But…if you can’t use at least one of those sources above to generate good business, you’ll almost definitely struggle on the creative stuff.
+After this, they work to pad sales through other sources. such as blogging or social media.
+But, if you can’t use at least one of those sources above to generate good business, you’ll almost definitely struggle on the creative stuff.